Terms & Conditions for all Bookings

 Smoking: The Hirer shall comply, and shall ensure that all their invitees comply with the Prohibition of Smoking in Public Places provisions of the Health Act 2006 and regulations made thereunder.
 Any person who breaches this provision must be asked to leave the premises.

-Injury or Loss: The Hirer agrees that the Trustees accept no responsibility for injury or loss to person or property arising out of the use of the accommodation apart from such injury or loss which arises from the Trustee’s responsibility for the general maintenance of the accommodation and the Hirer will keep the Trustees indemnified against any claims for which the Trustees are not responsible.
+Risk, Injury or Loss: The Hirer agrees that the Trustees accept no responsibility for injury or loss to person or property arising out of the use of the accommodation apart from such injury or loss which arises from the Trustee’s responsibility for the general maintenance of the accommodation and the Hirer will keep the Trustees indemnified against any claims for which the Trustees are not responsible.
 Hirers should risk assess their proposed activities prior to first use and in the event of any significant change in procedure or personnel and carry out any recommendations to mitigate the risk of serious injury to users.

 Defects: The Hirer must notify the Trustees of any defect in the accommodation or in any of the furniture or other equipment in the accommodation.